HugoMelchers/FourierPoissonSolvers.jl/readme.md

   - It should be possible to use the 2nd order accurate methods to create 4th-order iterative methods by matrix splitting
 - Compare performance to multi-grid methods
 - Organise
-  - Project isn't huge, but still good to split up into different files, with lots of documentation
-  - Use multiple dispatch to handle the different boundary conditions and axis types more easily
 - Polish
   - Implement `display` and `show` for `PoissonProblem` to just give an overview instead of printing everything including coefficients and FFTW plans
   - Add rigorous checks in constructors so that as many errors as possible (regarding array dimensions etc.) are caught immediately